timwilliam/tims-kernel-devel/NOTES.md

 sudo cp /boot/vmlinuz /boot/vmlinux-$(make kernelversion)-$(uname -m) # rename the newly generated kernel with the current kernel version
 ```

-### Step 5: Update the Bootloader with the new Kernel
+### Step 5: Update Grub boot loader with the new Kernel and boot

 Add a custom menu entry Grub